Suspect arrested in attack on 91-year-old in Oakland's Chinatown, police say

 RELATED: 70-year-old Oakland woman seen attacked, robbed by 2 men after returning from bank

-Investigators say the man is in custody on an unrelated criminal case and was booked on Monday, February 1.
+The announcement as the newly sworn in Oakland Chief of Police stood alongside Alameda County D.A.
+Nancy O'Malley.

-"It's not just Chinatown.
-The violence in this community is impacting every neighborhood, so we all need to band together to take a stand and say this violence in unacceptable," said Oakland's new police chief LeRonne Armstrong.
+"We are filing charges against a suspect identified as Yahya Muslim.
+We have charged him with three counts of assault that involve three separate victims," O'Malley said.

-"But today, we're sending a message to those that commit crime in this city that we will pursue you and we will arrest you and it's not acceptable for things like this to happen in our community."
+Investigators say Muslim, is in custody on an unrelated criminal case and was booked on Monday, Feb.
+1.

 RELATED: Shocking video shows 91-year-old man senselessly pushed to ground in Oakland's Chinatown